Recognition and Enforcement of Foreign Arbitration Awards in Belarus

 Document Requirements Consultation

-We advise on the full list of documents needed to initiate recognition of a foreign arbitration award in Belarus, ensuring compliance with local legal standards.
+We advise on the full list of documents required to initiate recognition of a foreign arbitral award in Belarus, taking into account the claimant's jurisdiction and the applicable international treaties.

 Feasibility and Cost Analysis